List of alien races in DC Comics: Macrolatts

 The Macrolatts are a tyrant race that enslaved the Zarolatts.

 Maltusians

 The Maltusians were the progenitors of three of the galaxy's oldest alien societies, the Oans, the Zamarons, and the Controllers.
 It was on Maltus that the Guard-Power later wielded by the Oans was first discovered.

 Manhawks

-The Manhawks are one of the subject races of the Thanagarian Empire; they are large hawk-like avians who wear humanoid masks.
-Their nameless pre-conquest homeworld is located in the Aptilia solar system, a distinction they share with the Lizarkons.
+The Manhawks are one of the subject races of the Thanagarian empire; they are large hawk-like avians who wear humanoid masks.
+Their nameless original homeworld is located in the Aptilia solar system, a distinction they share with the Lizarkons.

 Manhunters

-The Manhunters are sentient berserker androids, originally created as a force for peace by the Oans until they went rogue.
+The Manhunters are sentient androids, originally created as a force for peace by the Oans until they went rogue.
 The Manhunters were the prototype for a later group of more controllable robotic enforcers created by the Guardians; these machines were known as the "Fists of the Guardians".

 Margoi

 The Margoi are orange-skinned aliens with forehead crests and blue eyes.
 The Margoi are at war with the Aloi over a device known as the "Grayl".
 The Margoi are represented by Nemmul.